 Being a carer can, of course, be hugely rewarding but it isn't always easy.
-Looking after loved ones can impact on your own wellbeing.
+Looking after loved ones can impact your own well-being.
 You may notice you have less time to do the things you enjoy and maintain friendships or you may notice you are starting to struggle at work or school with the extra home life pressure.

-We are fortunate in Middlesbrough to have a range of fantastic organisations delivering services specifically for unpaid carers.
+There is a fantastic range of organisations delivering services specifically for unpaid carers across the South Tees.
 They genuinely understand and want to help you whether it be with emotional or practical support.
-All member organisations in the Carers Partnership work to make life better for local carers.
+All member organisations in the South Tees Carers Forum work to make life better for local carers.

 This website has been developed to ensure you are able to access useful information and advice, find local organisations and groups to engage with, share experiences to support other carers and keep up to date with local and national news relevant to you when you need it.

 WCYC has been created in response to some local carers’ experiences of finding themselves in a caring role and not knowing where to start.
 We hope you find the information provided helps you to understand the support available to you and how to access it.